Reflections on 2025

 So what are my own goals for the future?

-Ideally I still want to make money, but I want to have a feeling of growing and achieving something which is not simply making a small change in the corner of an app.
+Ideally I still want to achieve my financial goals, but I want to have a feeling of growing and achieving something which is not simply making a small change in the corner of an app.